How to Become a Math Teacher in Pennsylvania

 Praxis Core Academic Skills for Educators

 The Praxis Core tests basic academic skills in reading, writing, and mathematics.
 Pennsylvania accepts this exam or qualifying standardized test scores from the SAT or ACT as alternatives.
-If you achieved strong SAT or ACT scores during high school or college, you may already meet this requirement without taking the Praxis Core.

 Current Pennsylvania requirements accept SAT scores of 1100 (critical reading and math sections combined) or ACT composite scores of 24 or higher.
 Verify current score requirements with the Pennsylvania Department of Education, as these thresholds may be updated.